 Perhaps more important is something that addicts have known for a very long time – that drinking or drugs are not really the problem with addiction.
 Yes, that’s right.
 Alcohol doesn’t “cause” alcoholism.
 There’s an adage in Alcoholics Anonymous that says, “If drinking was my problem, when I quit drinking, I shouldn’t have had any more problems,” – but addicts do have problems long after they quit drinking or using and return to drinking or using when those problems persist.
 Relapse, in medical circles, is considered almost inevitable.
 This is because the drug to which a person is addicted is only the symptom of the real problem.
 In order for anyone to recover from addiction long-term, the underlying issues that caused a person to reach for alcohol or drugs must be dealt with.
 That is the key to true addiction recovery.

 The Scottish Drugs Forum just reported the results of a study and concluded that treating people for the traumatic or painful life situations that caused them to depend on alcohol or drugs to feel better is the most effective form of treatment available.
-This research confirms what my addiction researcher and I wrote about in our book on addiction recovery – that in order for long-term recovery to be possible, the archaic pain that fuels an addiction must be resolved.
+This research confirms what my addiction researcher and I wrote about in our book on addiction recovery – that in order for long-term recovery to be possible, the archaic pain that fuels a person with substance use disorderion must be resolved.
 Addiction, while it certainly has genetic influences, is at its core a psychological response to pain.
 To be effectively treated, it must be treated as such.
 Even on a biological level, addicts who are profoundly addicted – those who need to use daily/multiple times per day – are not using because they “like drinking more than their families” or are “choosing to destroy their lives” – but because they are making an effort to keep pain at bay.
 Addicts do not have the capacity to deal with the pain in their lives.
 Understanding this is the foundation to providing quality addiction treatment.